audreyfeldroy/complexity/docs/installation.rst

 Installation
 ============

-.. note:: Mac users may need to use "sudo" before the install commands.
+.. note:: Mac and Linux users may need to use "sudo" before the install commands.
 But use `virtualenv`_ if you don't want to sudo -- it's great.

 .. _`virtualenv`: http://www.virtualenv.org/en/latest/